Welcome to today's edition of the Rush 24-7 podcast.

 Now, I mentioned Levin's book.

-One thing here before we, after the break get to the uh the the Hillary story all over it.
+One thing here before we, after the break, get to the Hillary story all over it, I got this email yesterday.

-Dear Rush, may not be your cup of tea, but we would like to send you a real life pet tarantula.
+Dear Rush, may not be your cup of tea, but we would like to send you a real-life pet tarantula.

 We have about 3,000 tarantulas at the moment.

-Punkin will probably not care a whit about the tarantula.
+Punkkin will probably not care a whit about the tarantula.

 I don't know.

-These tarantulas are very quiet, they don't smell, they don't demand attention, they're nicer than most all liberals that you've ever met.
+They're nicer than most all liberals that you've ever met.

 Please let me know if you were interested.